If history, culture and cuisine are close to your heart, head out to a countryside manor for a romantic break and a whiff of times past.

 An hour’s drive from Helsinki, Svartå Manor was built around an ironworks.
 The manor now serves as a haven for art, relaxation and cuisine, and old worker dwellings have been turned into guest accommodation.

-Besides golf, Wiurila Manor offers a country boutique, horse stables, and a horse carriage museum, among other things.
+Wiurila Manor offers a bistro, meeting rooms, golf and a horse carriage museum, among other things.

 Vuojoki Manor, Eurajoki